 - Save money: Penalties for non-compliance, missed opportunities from special terms and rebates, and payment errors incurring fees and penalties can be avoided with good contract administration.

 - Deliver greater value to customers: Fulfilling and exceeding customer expectations through proper contract performance enhances an organization’s value and leads to future business.

 - Reduce costs and time involved in contract administration: Streamlining processes in contract administration has a direct affect on labor time and costs.

-- Prevent contract managers from functioning as contract administrators: Contract managers, dealing with details and delays, are best “in the weeds” while contract administrators should focus on higher-level management activities, such as developing important relationships with suppliers and customers.
+- Prevent contract managers from functioning as contract administrators: Contract managers, dealing with details and delays, are best doing just that, while contract administrators focus on higher-level management activities, such as developing important relationships with suppliers and customers.

 - Failure to enforce negotiated supplier terms: Organizations must be diligent about receiving everything agreed upon.
 Money “gained” through time-consuming negotiations can be quickly lost through poor contract management.

 - Inadequate delivery to customers: Establishing a project timeline, production schedule and delivery process is crucial to meeting customer expectations.